eProsima/Fast-DDS-docs/docs/fastdds/security/access_control_plugin/access_control_plugin.rst

 The DDS\:Access\:Permissions authentication plugin, can be activated setting the |DomainParticipantQos|
 |DomainParticipantQos::properties-api|
 ``dds.sec.access.plugin`` with the value ``builtin.Access-Permissions``.
-Note that since Fast DDS ``v3.7.0``, secure participants must configure the authentication, access control, and cryptography plugins together.
+Note that since Fast DDS Pro ``v3.7.0``, secure participants must configure the authentication, access control, and cryptography plugins together.

 The following table outlines the properties used for the DDS\:Access\:Permissions plugin configuration.